Class Attendance

 • be used in the same week;

-1. Proposed language for syllabus - 75-minute classes meeting two times per week
+2. Proposed language for syllabus: 75-minute classes meeting two times per week

-In addition to the attendance policy stated above, students are entitled to one excused absence for any reason that may contribute to their personal wellness.
-Students must advise the instructor by email before class of their intent to utilize a Personal Day as the reason for their absence.
-A Personal Day will not be approved retroactively.
-Students may, but are not required, to provide additional information regarding their absence.
-Additionally, a Personal Day may not:
+In addition to the attendance policy stated above, students are entitled to one excused absence for any reason to support personal wellness.
+Students must advise the instructor by email before class of their intent to utilize an excused absence for personal wellness as the reason for their absence.
+An excused absence for personal wellness will not be approved retroactively.
+Students may, but are not required to, provide additional information regarding their absence.
+Additionally, excused absences for personal wellness may not: